tzuchua2/Heart-Risk-Prediction/README.md

 ## Dataset

 The dataset contains 15 predictor variables, which can be categorized as variables that inform whether or not a symptom has occurred and variables about the patient's risk factors.
 Only the 'Age' variable is continuous and all others are binary.
+The target variable we are predicting is 'High Risk', which informs whether or not a patient should be classified as high heart risk.

 ## Training

 During training, there are two training sets.
-One for scaled age, specifically used for the two baseline models and the neural network.
+One for scaled 'Age', specifically used for the two baseline models and the neural network.

 ## Metrics